I-bundle

 In mathematics, an I-bundle is a fiber bundle whose fiber is an interval and whose base is a manifold.
 Any kind of interval, open, closed, semi-open, semi-closed, open-bounded, compact, even rays, can be the fiber.
 An I-bundle is said to be twisted if it is not trivial.

 Two simple examples of I-bundles are the annulus and the Möbius band, the only two possible I-bundles over the circle $S^1$.
 The annulus is a trivial or untwisted bundle because it corresponds to the Cartesian product $S^1\times I$, and the Möbius band is a non-trivial or twisted bundle.
 Both bundles are 2-manifolds, but the annulus is an orientable manifold while the Möbius band is a non-orientable manifold.

-Curiously, there are only two kinds of I-bundles when the base manifold is any surface but the Klein bottle $K$.
+There are only two kinds of I-bundles when the base manifold is any surface but the Klein bottle $K$.
 That surface has three I-bundles: the trivial bundle $K\times I$ and two twisted bundles.

 Together with the Seifert fiber spaces, I-bundles are fundamental elementary building blocks for the description of three-dimensional spaces.
 These observations are simple well known facts on elementary 3-manifolds.

 Line bundles are both I-bundles and vector bundles of rank one.
 When considering I-bundles, one is interested mostly in their topological properties and not their possible vector properties, as one might be for line bundles.